An Exploration of Avian Intelligence

 Bird Brain looks at the structures and functions of the avian brain, and describes the extraordinary behaviors that different types of avian intelligence give rise to.
 It offers insights into crows, jays, magpies, and other corvids—the “masterminds” of the avian world—as well as parrots and some less-studied species from around the world.
 This lively and accessible book shows how birds have sophisticated brains with abilities previously thought to be uniquely human, such as mental time travel, self-recognition, empathy, problem solving, imagination, and insight.

-Nathan Emery is senior lecturer in cognitive biology at Queen Mary University of London.
+Written by a leading expert and featuring a foreword by Frans de Waal, renowned for his work on animal intelligence, Bird Brain shines critical new light on the mental lives of birds.Nathan Emery is senior lecturer in cognitive biology at Queen Mary University of London.
 His research interests focus on what corvids, apes, and parrots understand about their social and physical worlds, especially others' mental states, insight, and imagination, as well as the psychology and evolution of innovation and creativity.
 He is currently working with the ravens at the Tower of London.
 He is the coeditor of Social Intelligence: From Brain to Culture and The Cognitive Neuroscience of Social Behaviour, and is on the editorial board of the journals Animal Cognition and Journal of Comparative Psychology.
 He is the author of more than eighty publications, including papers in Nature, Science, and Current Biology.
 His work has been extensively covered by international newspapers and magazines, in books, and on TV.